csnover/scummvm-buildbot/README.md

     - /path/on/host:/path/in/container
   ```

-* It is possible to execuse another command on any running service.
+* It is possible to execute another command on any running service.
 To do this,
   run `docker-compose exec <service-name> <command>`.
 This is particularly
   useful for spawning a shell to perform actions inside the container.
 If you
   want to run the command as root, add a `-u0` flag after `exec`.
 If you plan on